 - Anti-parasitic (fights to rid the body of tapeworms, lice and other parasites)

-- Anti-retroviral (may reduce the viral load of HIV-AIDS patience)
+- Anti-retroviral (may reduce the viral load)

 - Effective at improving nutrient absorption (easily digestible; makes vitamins and minerals more available to the body)